EmbeddedSystemClass/QwaveCameraCV/README.md

 [**QwaveCameraCV**](https://github.com/QWaveSystems/QwaveCameraCV) is a additional functions for camera driver.
 It is a peripheral VIs provides enhance functions over LINX 3.0 standard library.

-with QwaveCameraCV library you can aquired image or video from camera then processsing using OpenCV (C/C++) or NI-VISION toolkit under Raspberry Pi 3B/3B+/3A+ boards.
+with QwaveCameraCV library you can aquired image or video then processsing using [**OpenCV**](https://opencv.org/) or [**NI-VISION**](http://www.ni.com/vision/software/vdm/) toolkit under Raspberry Pi 3B/3B+/3A+ boards.

 ![](http://ftp.qwavesys.com/tmp_pics/QwaveCameraCV-01.png)

-QwaveCameraCV package is required [LINX 3.0](http://sine.ni.com/nips/cds/view/p/lang/en/nid/212478) driver to deploy the code and run under Raspberry Pi (ARMv7 Linux enviromnent).
+**QwaveCameraCV** package is required [LINX 3.0](http://sine.ni.com/nips/cds/view/p/lang/en/nid/212478) driver to deploy the code and run under Raspberry Pi (ARMv7 Linux enviromnent).

 The [**LINX 3.0**](https://github.com/MakerHub/LINX/tree/master/LabVIEW) library is created by Digilent/LabVIEW MakerHubMakerHub and maintain the support at [labviewmakerhub.com](https://www.labviewmakerhub.com/doku.php?id=libraries:linx:start).

-**LINX 3.0** for Raspberry Pi is works with LabVIEW 2014 SP1 only (Home/Student/Base.) and it **FREE** to use for Non-commercial purpose.It is great platfrom for student and home users to experience with LabVIEW under 3rd party hardware.
+**LINX 3.0** for Raspberry Pi is works with **LabVIEW 2014 SP1** only (Home/Student/Base.) and it **FREE** to use for Non-commercial purpose.It is great platfrom for student and home users to experienced with LabVIEW under 3rd party low cost single board computer.

-You can get started with the [LabVIEW 45-Day Evaluation](http://ftp.ni.com/support/softlib/labview/labview_development_system/2014%20SP1/2014sp1LV-WinEng.exe) and buy LabVIEW 2014 SP1 Home Edition to using with Raspberry Pi 3B, 3B+ and 3A+.
+You can get started with the [LabVIEW 45-Day Evaluation](http://ftp.ni.com/support/softlib/labview/labview_development_system/2014%20SP1/2014sp1LV-WinEng.exe) or buy LabVIEW 2014 SP1 Home Edition to use with Raspberry Pi 3B, 3B+ and 3A+.

 Please note: To run QwaveCameraCV you need a run-time license.
 To get such a license please contact : amornthep@qwavesys.com